Fact file - 2018 entry

 This year-long module will introduce you to three core concepts and techniques that underpin all maths modules in your degree.
 These are mathematical reasoning – the language of maths and providing concrete proof of your theories, an introduction to computing, and basic analysis methods.

 On this year-long module you’ll bring together all A-level work.
 In the first semester you’ll practice using the basic concepts and methods of calculus including limits, functions, continuity, Taylor series and Laplace transforms.
 In the second semester you’ll move onto more advanced usage of calculus.
 Topics will be based around the calculus of functions of several variables and include partial derivatives, chain rules, the vector operator grad, Lagrange multipliers and multiple integrals.
-This module is taught in two sessions of one hour lectures per week, you’ll also have problem classes and tutorial support.

 This year-long module will introduce you to the methods and practices that you’ll need in subsequent modules on your course.
 Complex numbers, vector algebra and matrix algebra are established first.
 You’ll then expand your knowledge to include vector spaces, linear transformations and inner product spaces.
-This knowledge will equip you with the tools needed for the rest of your studies.
+This knowledge will equip you with tools needed for the rest of your studies.

 From Newton to Einstein